 Shrimp for Pad Thai

-The allergy advisories are available for phone conversation.
+The allergy advisories are available for phone conversations.
 I suggest calling to test on your own before buying and consuming.
 You might genuinely believe that shellfish will be free of peanuts and tree nuts inside their seafood processing locations.
-But it’s subject to alter anytime whenever and their langoustine tails have 3 nuts and other allergens inside facility.
+But it’s subject to alter anytime, whenever and their langoustine tails have 3 nuts and other allergens inside the facility.

 - 3 Tbsp of fish sauce

 - 2 Tbsp of brown sugar

 - 2 Tbsp of lime juice